ANCPLabOldenburg/ancpbids_documentation/book/query.md

 ```
 ````

-Subjects, runs and tasks are common entities in BIDS.
-These simple queries are build in as _'layout.get_NameOfTheEntity()'_.
-If the entity does not exist in the dataset or is not properly written, the query will return _'[]'_ (empty list).

-If you want to check which entities exist in your dataset, you can use the following function to receive a dictionary with all entities in the dataset and its respective values.
+* **If you want to check which entities exist in your dataset**: you can use the following function to receive a dictionary with all entities in the dataset and its respective values.

 ````{tab-set}